zooniverse/front-end-monorepo/packages/app-content-pages/README.md

 Next.js [treats the build and serve tasks as separate steps](https://github.com/zeit/next.js/#production-deployment) when running in production.

 The production server is started on port 3000 by default.

-### Docker

-A production build of all of the apps and libraries can be run from parent monorepo folder.

 ### Tests